Report: California likely to have $25 billion budget deficit – KION546

 SACRAMENTO, Calif.
 (AP) — California will likely have a $25 billion budget deficit next year, state officials announced Wednesday, ending a run of historic surpluses and acting as a warning to other states about a potential recession.

+Democratic-controlled California taxes rich people more than other states, meaning most of its drop in revenue is because the uber-wealthy aren’t making as much money as they used to.
+That’s why California is often one of the first states to have budget problems when the economy starts to falter.

+The S&P 500, a key indicator of the health of the stock market that drives the income of the superrich, has fallen more than 17% since its peak in January.
+State revenues are now $41 billion below expectations, according to an outlook published Wednesday by the nonpartisan Legislative Analyst’s Office.
+The estimated deficit is lower because some of those revenue losses were offset by lower spending in other parts of the budget.

-The deficit will likely lead to some painful spending decisions in the nation’s most populous state.
-But it likely won’t affect the state’s biggest expansions of government services — including free kindergarten for 4-year-olds and free health care for low-income immigrants living in the country without legal permission.
+The shortfall won’t endanger some of California’s major expansions of government services, including free kindergarten for 4-year-olds and free health care for low-income immigrants living in the country without legal permission.

-Revenue has increased steadily in California for the past decade.
-This year, a $72.4 billion surplus pushed total state spending to more than $300 billion for the first time.

-But tax collections have slowed significantly since Democratic Gov. Gavin Newsom signed that budget into law.
-This year, revenue is $41 billion below expectations, according to an outlook published Wednesday by the nonpartisan Legislative Analyst’s Office.
+But it will force some painful spending decisions, including possibly delaying an ambitious program to clean up homeless encampments across the state.

+Despite the gloomy outlook, California is in a better position to weather an economic downturn than it has been in the past.
+The state has $37.2 billion stored in its various savings accounts.
+And it has plenty of cash available to meet its obligations this year.

-“The longer inflation persists and the higher the Federal Reserve increases interest rates in response, the greater the risk to the economy,” the LAO said.
-“The chances that the Federal Reserve can tame inflation without inducing a recession are narrow.”
+“The chances that the Federal Reserve can tame inflation without inducing a recession are narrow,” the LAO said in its report.

 Although employment in California remains strong — the 3.9% unemployment rate for September is tied for the lowest since 1976 — the high-wage tech industry has been roiled by a series of recent job cuts.
 Facebook parent Meta announced last week that it would layoff 11,000 people, or 13% of its workforce.

-“To address the budget problem for the upcoming year, these cases might provide the Legislature with areas for pause, delay or reassessment,” the LAO wrote.
+Toni Atkins, the Democratic president pro tempore of the California Senate, said she is confident the state can pass a budget this year “without ongoing cuts to schools and other core programs or taxing middle class families.”

-Democratic Assembly Speaker Anthony Rendon said Democrats have worked width Newsom to increase the state’s savings accounts over the past few years.
+Democratic Assembly Speaker Anthony Rendon said lawmakers “can and will protect the progress of recent years’ budgets.”

-“We can and will protect the progress of recent years’ budgets,” Rendon said.
-“In particular, the Assembly will protect California’s historic school funding gains, as districts must continue to invest in retaining and recruiting staff to help kids advance and recover from the pandemic.”
+“In particular, the Assembly will protect California’s historic school funding gains, as districts must continue to invest in retaining and recruiting staff to help kids advance and recover from the pandemic,” Rendon said.